eniolafarinde/site-unit2-project1-music-playlist-explorer-starter/README.md

 - [*] **Shuffle Songs**
   - [*] Enable users to shuffle the songs within a playlist using a shuffle button in the playlist's detail modal.
   - [*] When the shuffle button is clicked, the playlist's songs should display in a different order.
-  - [*] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** In addition to showcasing the above features, for ease of grading, please show yourself shuffling the same playlist more than once.

 - [*] **Featured Page**
   - [*] Application includes a dedicated page that randomly selects and displays a playlist, showing the playlist’s: